aclaf/flagrant/docs/explanation/architecture.md

 ## Dependencies

-Flagrant's dependency strategy reflects its position as a foundation-level component.
+Flagrant dependency strategy reflects its position as a foundation-level component.

 ### Runtime